salsacaluella/delroom/README.md

 - System performs a **smart lock data audit**.
 - Room usage logs and history are reviewed.
 - Final approval is given.
-- All data is archived.
+- All data is archive
 ---

 ## 📝 Operational Notes